wertania/codeforms/README.md

 - Deploy the App as a free cloud service
 - Evalute the possibilites for an SMTP Gateway
 - Simple Node.JS Webserver to serve app and static configurations (will also take configurations by POST) with Dockerfile

+## Ideas and contact

+If you need professional support you can contact me.